LaupWing/pt-course-19-21/docs/README.md

 All SCSS files are eventually compiled to one css file, which is compressed, revisioned, and minified, on save or build.
 More about that later!

 ### JavaScript
-I don't want to explain what JavaScript is, but I want to explain how I use JavaScript in this project.
-All JavaScript (files) being used are imported in a `main-es.js` file, like this:
+How is JavaScript used in the project?
+JavaScript files being used are imported in a `main-es.js` file, like this:

 ```JavaScript
 import FormLogin from '@components/form-login'